 - In exceptional cases, theoretical theses are accepted.
 The specific topic must then be discussed and agreed on with Prof. Liudvika Leišytė.
 The time frame for this type of thesis is only 17 weeks.

-The time frame (count of weeks) starts with the registration of your topic (a letter from Prof. Leišytė to the Prüfungsamt).
+The time frame (count of weeks) starts with the registration of your topic (letter from Prof. Leišytė to the Central Examinations Office).

 The topic you choose should relate to the main research fields of the Professorship of Higher Education.

 - Stakeholder representation and characteristics in the boards of universities

 - Promotion of collaboration at German universities: policies and practices

 - Changing governance of universities and implications of this for their performance

 - The implementation of gender policies in German universities

 - Characteristics and challenges of an inclusive professional organization